 In 1994, “Shakermaker” by Oasis peaked at number 11 on the U.K. pop singles chart.

-In 1994, “Shut Up And Dance” by Aerosmith peaked at number 24 on the U.K. pop singles chart.
+In 1994, “Shut Up and Dance” by Aerosmith peaked at number 24 on the U.K. pop singles chart.

 In 1994, “Swamp Thing” by The Grid peaked at number 3 on the U.K. pop singles chart.

-In 1994, “U And Me” by Cappella peaked at number 10 on the U.K. pop singles chart.
+In 1994, “U and Me” by Cappella peaked at number 10 on the U.K. pop singles chart.

 In 1994, “Willing To Forgive” by Aretha Franklin peaked at number 17 on the U.K. pop singles chart.

-In 1994, “You Must Be Prepared To Dream” by Ian Mcnabb peaked at number 54 on the U.K. pop singles chart.
+In 1994, “You Must Be Prepared To Dream” by Ian McNabb peaked at number 54 on the U.K. pop singles chart.

-In 1994, “4-Letter Word” by Chocolate Starfish peaked at number 41 on the Australian pop singles chart.
+In 1994, ✪✪ “America - World Cup Theme 1994” by Leonard Bernstein peaked at number 44 on the U.K. pop singles chart.

 In 1994, “Ease My Mind” by Arrested Development peaked at number 43 on the Australian pop singles chart.

-In 1994, “Girls And Boys” by Blur peaked at number 19 on the Australian pop singles chart.
+In 1994, “Girls and Boys” by Blur peaked at number 19 on the Australian pop singles chart.

 In 1994, “I Believe” by Marcella Detroit peaked at number 10 on the Australian pop singles chart.